-Madhvi Subrahmanian, artist, curator and writer, lives and works in Singapore, frequently showing in her city of birth - Mumbai.
+Madhvi Subrahmanian, artist, curator and writer, lives and works between India and Singapore, frequently showing in her city of birth - Mumbai.
 Madhvi’s practice has been informed, defined and transformed by her migratory life and the opportunities and challenges of her constant relocations.
 While most of her forms, like seed pods or anthills, echo her migratory existence, her recent works such as Forest of Shadows or Connect/Disconnect, explore the fluidity and interconnectedness of nature and urban culture.
 Her installations are often made up of multiples and tend to be immersive and experiential in nature.
 Madhvi investigates different perspectives in her works evoking both collective and personal memories.

 Madhvi has exhibited widely in solo and group shows in museums both locally and internationally.
 She has participated in several biennales and trienniales such as the Gyeonggi International Ceramic Biennale 2019 (GICB2019) Korea, Indian Ceramic Triennale, Jaipur, India (2018), The First Central China Ceramic Biennale, Henan Museum, China (2016), and 3rd Contemporary Jakarta Biennale, Jakarta, Indonesia (2014).